WeCanDoBetter/phenomenal-ai/README.md

 dialogue, and dynamically adjust the course of conversation based on predefined rules.

-The `Conversation` class encapsulates all actors and manages the history, context and the scheduling of actor's turns.

 ## 📌 Features

 - 🎭 **Multiple Actors**: This package supports interaction between multiple